menu

 Demographics

 Winner is a very ethnically-diverse city.
 The people who call Winner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winner residents report their race to be White, followed by Native American.
-Important ancestries of people in Winner include German, Irish, Czech, Norwegian, and English.
+Important ancestries of people in Winner include German, English, Czech, Norwegian, and Irish.

 The most common language spoken in Winner is English.
-Other important languages spoken here include German/Yiddish and Native American languages.
+Other important languages spoken here include Spanish and German/Yiddish.

 Notable & Unique Neighborhood Characteristics